Trouble swallowing, sleeping and eating can result from a dry mouth.

 MouthKote is an all-natural approach and has a lemon-lime flavour to it.
 Its the better option if you don’t like mint flavour.

-Because of all of the above, it makes your mouth less acidic, which = smaller chance at developing a cavity and wearing away your tooth surface.
+Because of all of the above makes your mouth less acidic, which = smaller chance of developing a cavity and wearing away your tooth surface.

 One thing you have to remember with this gum, the flavour doesn’t last for a long time.
 However, you don’t want to chew gum for long as it can overstress your jaw joint and muscles.
 I chew this gum as a therapeutic treatment, not just to chew it for an hour!